Guruvendra-27/CyberSecurity/Cybersecurity-Projects/02-Penetration-Testing/Testing-Guides/Email-Phishing-Analysis/Tools-and-resources/Resources.md

 ---

 Feel free to explore these resources and use them to enhance your email analysis and security efforts.
-If you have additional resources to share, please contribute to this section!
+If you have additional resources to share, please contribute to this section